-Payment Plan: The University of Mary offers a convenient payment plan through Nelnet Business Solutions.
+Payment Plan: The University of Mary offers a convenient payment plan through Nelnet Business

+Solutions.
 A small enrollment fee will enroll you in the no-interest plan.
-More information can be found at www.umary.edu or by contacting the Office of Student Accounts.
+For more Information contact the Office of Student Accounts.

 Satisfactory Progress Policy for Financial Assistance